sandrotruttmann/HyFI/README.md

 ## 🤝 Contributing

 HyFI is an open-source, community-driven project, and contributions of all kinds are warmly welcomed.
-Whether you want to report a bug, suggest an improvement, or open a Pull Request, we’re happy to collaborate with you!
+Whether you want to report a bug, suggest an improvement, or open a Pull Request, we’re happy to collaborate!

 ## 📝 License